JoelTinx/sopator2/README.md

 - Words in the list are editables with a double click
 - Button to clean all the list
 - Copy the solution as a text
+- Button to copy the solution to clipboard

 ## Pending improvements:
 - Create solution in a canvas to export to PNG.
 - Create solution in PDF.
 - Create solution in Excel.
-- Append a button to copy the solution to clipboard.
 - Improve the user interface.
 - Improve the structure of the code.